akshaygud1401/Anomaly-Detection/README.md

    * Local: measures node attributes across a specific graph, and can indicate anomalous behavior if very high
      * *std_local_source_degrees*

-The engineered features were able to produce a ROC-AUC of nearly 0.99, and hasa improved F1 score from the baseline statistical model by 0.15
+The engineered features were able to produce a ROC-AUC of 0.99, and hasa improved F1 score from the baseline statistical model by 0.3

 ## Model Selection